Diarmuid Martin: 2011 general election comments

 Archbishop Martin in February 2011 called on Christians in Ireland to be vocal about the values they want for "a caring" society.
 Addressing a Church celebration of the World Day of the Sick in Clontarf, Archbishop Martin said: "We stand at an important moment regarding the future of our Irish society."
 He continued saying "In a climate marked too often only by criticism and mud-slinging, we Christians are called to drive for a sense of common purpose regarding the type of society we wish our political leaders to generate and the values that we would wish to see enshrined in that society."
 Shortly afterwards the Irish Catholic Bishops' Conference released a guide to voters for the general election.

 2015 Same Sex Marriage Referendum

 In response to the passing of the thirty-fourth amendment of the constitution of Ireland, which inserted a clause into the Irish Constitution permitting same sex marriage, Martin stated that "The Church needs to take a reality check.
 It's very clear there’s a growing gap between Irish young people and the Church, and there’s a growing gap between the culture of Ireland that's developing and the Church."

 Retirement

-On 29 December 2020, Pope Francis accepted the resignation of Martin.
-As a Catholic Bishop, Martin was required to submit his letter of resignation after he turned 75 years of age in April 2020.
-His successor was named as Dr Dermot Farrell who will take over on a date to be determined.
+On 29 December 2020, Pope Francis accepted Martin's resignation, which he had submitted as required upon turning 75 in April 2020.
+Bishop Dermot Farrell was named to succeed him.